oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 <details><summary><b>Kubernetes dashboard and the metrics-server</b></summary>

-The metrics server provides information on the current use of resources in the cluster, the kubernetes dashboard has just been updated to version 2, at some point the plan is that the dashboard will be able to connect to the metrics-server and you will be able to see the pod CPU and memory usage in the dashboard
+The metrics server provides information on the current use of resources in the cluster, the Kubernetes dashboard has just been updated to version 2, at some point the plan is that the dashboard will be able to connect to the metrics-server and you will be able to see the pod CPU and memory usage in the dashboard

 ---